Care & Conservation of Indigenous Collections Workshop

 The specific topics of the workshop will be tailored to the selected participants, focusing on addressing the needs and interests of the participants’ own collections.

-We welcome applications for our Spring 2023 in-person workshop on Preservation of Indigenous Cultural Collections, generously funded by the National Endowment for the Humanities.
-The workshop will be hosted at the Seneca-Iroquois National Museum, April 17-19 2023, with travel the day prior.
-Participation includes flights and/or mileage, four nights at Seneca Allegheny Resort & Casino or another locally owned hotel, plus a per diem for meals.
+We welcome applications for our Spring 2024 in-person workshop on Preservation of Indigenous Cultural Collections, generously funded by the National Endowment for the Humanities.
+The workshop will be hosted at the California Indian Museum and Cultural Center, April 10-12 2024, with travel the day prior.
+Participation includes flights and/or mileage, four nights at Hilton Garden Inn or another locally owned hotel, plus meals.
 Workshop materials will be available on-site.

 Instructors

-Nicole Passerotti is a conservator with over ten years of museum experience including work with the Seneca-Iroquois National Museum, the Smithsonian National Museum of the American Indian, and the Field Museum’s Native North American Collection.
+Nicole Passerotti (Seneca Nation, Bear Clan) is a conservator with over ten years of museum experience including work with the Seneca-Iroquois National Museum, the Smithsonian National Museum of the American Indian, and the Field Museum’s Native North American Collection.
 She has experience teaching collection care classes and workshops through UCLA Extension and the Association of Tribal Archives, Libraries, and Museums.
-Nicole is a member of the Seneca Nation, Bear Clan.

 Michelle Brownlee (Turtle Mountain Ojibwe) is the Collections Manager for the Field Museum’s Native North American Ethnographic and Archaeological Collections.
 In addition to this work, Michelle is an elected member of the Field Museum’s Diversity, Equity, Access, and Inclusion Staff Council.
 Prior to joining the Field Museum’s Collections Management team, Michelle received her B.A. in Anthropology and Native American and Indigenous Studies with a minor in Biology from the University of Minnesota, Morris.